JamesSuryaPutra/Basics-of-Kaggle/Course Notes/Example of Lists.md

 # Example of Lists
-In the Petal to the Metal competition, your goal is to classify the species of a flower based only on its image (This is a common task in computer vision, and it is called image classification).
+In the Petal to the Metal competition, your goal is to classify the species of a flower based only on its image (this is a common task in computer vision, and it is called image classification).

 Towards this goal, say you organize the names of the flower species in the data.
 One way to do this is by organizing the names in a Python string: